Ramatulasi-Vagicharla/Count-Checker/README.md

 # Count-Checker
-In this you can find an Simple Count Calculator.
+In this you can find an Simple Count Calculator Application.